Having lived for two years in amazing Vietnam, we had the chance to visit several different destinations throughout the country.

 HOTELS – WHERE TO STAY IN VIETNAM?

-You can pre book all of your Vietnam accomodation here.
+You can pre book all of your accommodations with free cancellation along your Vietnam itinerary here.

 Check out our favourite hotel in Hanoi: modern rooms and excellent staff in the Old Quarter.